Lažany (Strakonice District)

 Lažany is a municipality and village in Strakonice District in the South Bohemian Region of the Czech Republic.
 It has about 60 inhabitants.

 Lažany lies approximately 12 km north of Strakonice, 61 km north-west of České Budějovice, and 90 km south-west of Prague.

+Etymology

+The name means "the village of Lažans", which can be translated either as "the village of people who settled on láz (an Old Czech word meaning 'field' or 'land')" or "the village of people who came from a place called Láz".